OisinCarlin/MScSynthTrainerApp-Repo/README.md

 8. Quit Terminal.
 Navigate back to the root folder of the cloned project and enter the folder.

 9. A new Xcode Workspace file has been generated, called 'MScSynthTrainerApp.xcworkspace'.
+Open this Workspace file.

+10. In Xcode go to File > Packages > click 'Reset Packages Caches'.

+11. Then go to Product > click 'Clean Build Folder'.

+12. Choose an iPhone Simulator from the Siumulators list at the top of Xcode. iPhone 11 would be ideal.

+13. Run the application by pressing Cmd + R.